 Louis A. Horvitz Professor of Law

-Professor White has worked for more than a decade on the issue of poverty in sub-Saharan Africa.
-Since 2002 she has led Making Rights Real: The Ghana Project, a seminar and clinic in which students work closely with Ghanaian organizations that focus on the human rights dimensions of Ghana’s health policies and practices.
+Professor White has worked for two decades on the issue of poverty in sub-Saharan Africa.
+Since 2002 she has led HLS’ Ghana Project in which students work closely with Ghanaian organizations that focus on the human rights dimensions of Ghana’s health and economic policies and practices.
 Her publications include “Stones of Hope: How African Activists Reclaim Human Rights to Challenge Global Policy” (2011), written with Jeremy Perelman S.J.D. ’11.

 David Wilkins